 (d) Enforcement.
 The administrative law judge may order a party to answer designated questions, to produce specified documents or things or to take any other action in response to a proper discovery request.
-If a party does not comply with such an order, the administrative law judge may make a determination or enter any order in the proceeding as the ALJ deems reasonable and appropriate.
-The ALJ may strike related charges or defenses in whole or in part or may take particular facts relating to the discovery request to which the party failed or refused to respond as being established for purposes of the proceeding in accordance with the contentions of the party seeking discovery.
-In addition, enforcement by a district court of the United States may be sought under 15 U.S.C.
-5408(b)(6).
+If a party does not comply with such an order, the administrative law judge may make a determination or enter any order in the proceeding as the judge deems reasonable and appropriate.
+The judge may strike related charges or defenses in whole or in part or may take particular facts relating to the discovery request to which the party failed or refused to respond as being established for purposes of the proceeding in accordance with the contentions of the party seeking discovery.
+In addition, enforcement by a district court of the United States may be sought under section 12(a) of the EAA.